Learn cPanel

 Adding new DNS Zone Records

 Let's start by adding a new DNS Zone Record.
-As we have mentioned there are several types of DNS records that can exist in a typical DNS Zone.
+As we have mentioned, there are several types of DNS records that can exist in a typical DNS Zone.
 However, cPanel allows you to edit only three of those:

 The interface of the "Zone Editor" feature is relatively simple.
 You will be presented with a single table, the rows of which will represent your domain names and the available actions you can take with those.
 For each DNS record type that cPanel supports you will be provided with a dedicated button to use when adding the record.

-Add A type of DNS Record
+How to Add an "A" type of DNS Record

-To add a new A type of DNS record for any of your domain names, please click on the first button called "A RECORD" next to the domain name you would like to add the record for.
+To add a new "A" type of DNS record for any of your domain names, please click on the first button called "+A RECORD" next to the domain name you would like to add the record for.

-You will be prompted with a new dialog box in which you will need to configure the following options:
+Once you click on the button, you will be prompted with a new dialog box in which you will need to configure the following options:

 Finally, please click on the "ADD AN A RECORD" button so the record can be created successfully.